 “[Robyn] takes an old idea and makes it new.
 It subverts our expectations and demands that we re-think our assumptions.”

-Robyn is currently raising funds on Kickstarter for printing.
-The campaign is fully funded, and is now into stretch goals.
+Robyn raised funds on Kickstarter for printing.
+The campaign was fully funded, and we hit several stretch goals.

 In February, we’re going to be Kickstarting our latest comic book series ‘Robyn’.

 Written by Simon Birks, with art by Ege Avci and letters by Lyndon White, Robyn is a gender flipped Robyn Hood action/adventure comic for ages 7 and up.

 Robyn’s gender isn’t the only change we’re making!
 Little John does not fight with a staff, but with the crutches he uses due to disability.
 Scarlett is also gender flipped, Friar Tuck is slightly shadier, and Robyn and the future Sheriff of Nottingham are friends!

 In issue 1, whilst Robyn is on a mission for Tuck she hears about a monster within the forest, and decides to investigate herself.
 What she finds is beyond anything she could ever have imagined!

 We’re getting together some very unique rewards for our campaign, so keep an eye out on your email and your social media for more information!

 I’d love to hear your thoughts on the story.

 Around 11.30pm on 6th December, Sinners III Kickstarter campaign ended, after raising a brilliant 112% of its £1200 goal.